ritujane78/spring_boot_kafka/README.md

 This project focuses on stream processing operations such as filtering, mapping, branching, aggregation, transformation, and topic-to-topic data flow using Kafka Streams.

-With docker, build and run a docker container for this project.
+With docker, build and run a kafka container for this project.